You may also like

-For smaller fleets, it might be tempting to use a free route planning application like Google Maps to overcome routing challenges.
-While Google Maps, Waze, and other similar tools can certainly be helpful, there are a number of reasons why they’re not ideal for optimizing truck routes.
+In spite of that fact, it might be tempting for smaller fleets to try to use a free route planning application like Google Maps to overcome routing challenges—after all, how hard could it be to work around a few limitations?
+But while Google Maps, Waze, and other maps besides Google can certainly be helpful, there are a number of reasons why they’re not really workable for optimizing truck routes.

 Route planning isn’t merely about ensuring that trucks get from one point to another.
 It’s a complex process filled with many challenges.
 When truck routes aren’t optimized, there can be a number of real implications:

-The absence of route optimization translates to higher fuel consumption.
+Without effective route optimization, you’re stuck with higher fuel consumption.
 In contrast, finding the most efficient routes enables businesses to use less fuel per stop by minimizing the distance that trucks have to travel.
 An efficient route planner can also cut down wasteful truck idling.

 When you’re not taking the optimal routes between stops, you may be making fewer deliveries per day than you should be.
 This can result in situations where you think you need more trucks in order to handle order volumes, when what you really need is better truck routes.